Vicksburg Warren School District reports strong growth in graduation rates - The Vicksburg Post

 The report also showed that Vicksburg High School and Warren Central High School showed “meaningful increases” in their graduation rates.

-Vicksburg reported an 88 percent graduation rate, which bests both the national average rate and Mississippi’s average graduation rate of 87.7 percent.
+Vicksburg reported an 88 percent graduation rate, which is better than both the national average rate and Mississippi’s average graduation rate of 87.7 percent.
 Warren Central reached an 86.28 percent rate — 1.28 points above the national average.

 River City Early College High School reported a 100 percent graduation rate for their Class of 2020 seniors.
 Students who graduate from River City are officially counted at their zoned high school.